dpa99c/phonegap-launch-navigator/README.md

 ## App detection, selection and launching
 - The plugin will detect which supported navigation apps are available on the device.
 - By default, where this is more than one choice, it will display a list of these to the user to select for navigation.
+    - This is done using native UI elements
 - However, the plugin API allows you to programmatically:
     - check which apps are available on the current device
     - check which apps support which navigation options